kavinraj-sa/sas_outlier_detection/README.md

 # sas_outlier_detection
-Outlier Detection and Data Cleaning for Laboratory Data Its a mini-project I choose to do for learning and practicing SAS programming, if you find it useful, I'm so glad
+##  Outlier Detection and Data Cleaning for Laboratory Data

+Its a mini-project I choose to do for learning and practicing SAS programming, if you find it useful, I'm so glad I have uploaded the example clinical lab data file and the code I used to analysis it.